keboola/connection-docs/orchestrator/running/index.md

 the output data produced by that configuration.
 In a more technical way, we can say that *jobs running the same configuration are **serialized***.

-THe above can be added to the [basic rule of orchestrations](/orchestrator/tasks/#organize-tasks):
+The above can be added to the [basic rule of orchestrations](/orchestrator/tasks/#organize-tasks):

-    Phases execute sequentially, tasks within phases execute in parallel
+    Phases execute sequentially, tasks within phases execute in parallel.

 Which means that: